bbj-lab/fms-ehrs/README.md

 # Quantifying surprise in clinical care: Detecting highly informative events in electronic health records with foundation models

 > We present a foundation model-derived method to identify highly informative
-> tokens and events in a patient's electronic healthcare record.
-Our approach
+> tokens and events in electronic health records.
+Our approach considers incoming
-> considers incoming data in the entire context of a patient's hospitalization
+> data in the entire context of a patient's hospitalization and so can flag
-> and so can flag anomalous events that rule-based approaches would consider
+> anomalous events that rule-based approaches would consider within a normal
-> within a normal range.
-We demonstrate that the events our model flags are
+> range.
+We demonstrate that the events our model flags are significant for
-> significant for predicting downstream patient outcomes, and that events
+> predicting downstream patient outcomes and that a fraction of events identified
-> identified as carrying little information can safely be dropped.
-Finally, we
+> as carrying little information can safely be dropped.
+Additionally, we show how
-> show how informativeness can help to interpret the predictions of prognostic
+> informativeness can help interpret the predictions of prognostic models trained
-> models trained on FM-derived representations.
+> on foundation model-derived representations.

 ## Requirements & structure